-Issue advocacy campaigns start with the best of intentions.
-We begin with a coalition who cares about your issue and want to make a real difference.
-But without a bit of campaign know-how, you will fall off track.
-Here are ten common, advocacy campaign mistakes along with tips on how to avoid these errors.
+Issue advocacy campaigns start with the best intentions.
+We begin with a coalition that cares about our issue and wants to make a real difference.
+But without a bit of strategic planning and issue campaign know-how, you will fall off track.

 Kevin Simowitz is the National Field Director at Caring Across Generations and an expert on advocacy storytelling.
 He has worked on political and grassroots organizing campaign across the country.
 Kevin was nice enough to answer six question about advocacy storytelling.
 Here are his thoughts onusing advocacy to get your story out.

 1. How do you use advocacy storytelling in your work?